Heavy snow closes more than 280 schools

 Cavan and Monaghan

-Storm Fionn brought heavy snow to the Republic of Ireland, where an orange snow and ice warning is in place until 12:00 on Thursday.
+Storm Fionn brought heavy snow to the Republic of Ireland, where an orange snow and ice warning is in place until 12:00 local time on Thursday.

 About 2,000 homes, farms and businesses in counties Cavan and Monaghan are without power.